Optimal Control Theory of the (2+1)-Dimensional BTZ Black Hole: Thermogeometric optimization method (TGO)

 \section{Thermogeometric optimization method (TGO)}

-The Thermogeometric Optimization (TGO) method, introduced in \cite{Avramov:2025tlh}, provides a systematic framework for analyzing thermal fluctuations and optimal processes on black hole event horizons.
+The Thermogeometric Optimization (TGO) method, introduced in \cite{Avramov:2025tlh}, provides a systematic framework for analyzing thermal fluctuations and optimal processes on or near the event horizon of the black hole.
 The procedure begins by specifying a natural thermodynamic potential $\Phi$, determined by the system’s control parameters, together with its associated thermodynamic metric $\hat{g}$.
 Within thermodynamic geometry, two metric formulations are commonly employed, namely Weinhold’s metric, defined as the Hessian of the energy\footnote{In its original form, Weinhold’s metric is defined with $\epsilon=+1$.} ($\Phi \equiv E$) \cite{Weinhold:1975a}:

 and Ruppeiner’s metric\footnote{Importantly, these two metrics are conformally related through the temperature \cite{Ruppeiner:1995ss, salamon1984relation, mrugala1984equivalence}.}, defined as the Hessian of the entropy\footnote{In its original form, Ruppeiner’s metric is defined with $\epsilon=-1$.} ($\Phi \equiv S$)\cite{Ruppeiner:1983zz, Ruppeiner:1995ss}: